mdn/temp-processes/pull-requests.md

 If you want to review a PR but are not listed as a reviewer, you may add yourself as one.
 It's polite to check with existing reviewers first by commenting on the pull request that you intend to start a review.

+### Reviewers and assignees

+The MDN Web Docs team uses reviewers and assignees to track the status of pull requests.

+- **Reviewers** are people that assess the changes in pull request and provide feedback for the author.
+- **Assignees** are people responsible for making sure the pull request is not blocked.
+  Not all pull requests have assignees, but if they do, they are responsible for making sure the pull request progresses.
+  An assignee helps the work reach a conclusion either by merging, closing or undertaking unblocking work themselves.

-When it comes to merging, the PR reviewer or an **assignee** merges the PR.
+When it comes to merging changes, the pull request reviewer or an assignee merges the PR.

-A note about reviewers and assignees.
-Reviewers are those that review the pull request and give feedback.
-Assignees are those that are assigned to do work on the pull request, either to reach a conclusion (either by merging or closing) or to undertake further work.

-### If you are assigned to review a PR
+### If you are asked to review a PR

 Before you start with a review, check the PR description to make sure no one specific should review it.
 Ensure that all continuous integration (CI) tasks have been completed successfully and that there are no merge conflicts.